bugthesystem/distrox/README.md

 ```

 ## Benchmark
-I run benchmarks against
+Benchmarks run against
 - raw `sync.Map` (only raw get, set) -
 `Get` performance is baseline here for other implementations

 - Cache implementation using `sync.Map`
 - Custom sharded cache implementation using ring buffer

 There are more optimizations to be made to make read faster for example `3X.XXMB/s`.
-However, I could not spend more time on it but I'd be happy to discuss it further.

 **Specs**
 Processor: 2.4 GHz Quad-Core Intel Core i5